 I did this degree because I particularly enjoy working on fiction as an editor, and Fantasy fiction in particular.
 If you are writing or publishing Fantasy or speculative fiction, do get in touch to discuss your project.

 This degree gave me the opportunity to study at the University of Regensburg in Bavaria (Germany) for a year, enabling me to do some primary research and face-to-face interviews for my history dissertation (on the Church in the community, under Nazism).
 The literature aspect of the course fed my growing interest in Fantasy, with its focus on pre-genre writers like ETA Hoffmann (author of ‘The Nutcracker’, among many other classic fantastical tales), Goethe (Faust) and Kafka (‘Metamorphosis’).
 It also, ultimately, gave me my first taste of working in publishing …

 I am keen to keep my skills sharp and up-to-date, and regularly do training courses on publishing and various other skills.
-Most recently I have completed courses run by the Society for Editors and Proofreaders (Efficient Editing and Proofreading Progress).
+Most recently I have completed courses run by the Chartered Institute of Editing and Proofreading (Efficient Editing and Proofreading Progress).